LukeShortCloud/rootpages/src/ansible.rst

 Introduction
 ------------

-Ansible is a simple utility for automating system administration tasks via SSH for UNIX-like operating systems.
+Ansible is a simple utility for automating configuration management and system administration tasks via SSH for UNIX-like operating systems.
 The only requirements are a SSH connection from a control node to a managed node and Python on both nodes.
 Ansible uses YAML syntax and does not require any knowledge of programming.
 [1]

 There is also support for Windows modules.
 Ansible is executed on a control node that runs on Linux, using Python.
 A remote connection to WinRM (via HTTPS, by default) is made and then modules are executed remotely using PowerShell commands.
 [31]